 Candy Cane

-Shaped like a “J” for Jesus, and like a shepherd’s hook, the candy cane reminds us of Jesus Christ.
+Shaped like a “J” for Jesus and like a shepherd’s hook, the candy cane reminds us of Jesus Christ.
 Christ is the “Good Shepherd” and will rescue even the lost sheep.
-The candy is sweet like the good news of the gospel, and the sweetness of eternal life.
+The candy is sweet, like the gospel’s good news and the sweetness of eternal life.

 Scripture: John 10:11, Jesus is “The Good Shepherd.” and Ezekiel 34:11-16, 31 “I will search my sheep and seek them out. … Ye are my flock… and I am your God.”